How Digitization Provides Document Security

 A secure enterprise-level document management system has to gather, collect, and analyze document transactions in a way that streamlines document security management.
 Without an army of security technicians available to manually verify every event log and compliance requirements, the need for automated digital transformation and record management is clear.

-Records management is one of the key areas security-oriented executives need to focus on.
-For large organizations, a secure document management solution, such as Ripcord’s Canopy, must incorporate several important features:
+Records management is one of the key areas that security-oriented executives need to focus on.
+For large organizations, a secure document management solution, like Ripcord’s Canopy, must incorporate several important features:

-- Multi-Factor Authentication.
-Secure document management requires more than good password policy.
+Secure document management requires more than just a good password policy.
 Advanced multi-factor authentication and behavioral biometrics offer best-in-class document security without compromising process efficiency.

 Additionally, a successful enterprise-level document management solution must be able to maintain this stringent level of security while performing complex, cloud-enabled tasks like optical character recognition.
 It needs to be able to communicate securely with users and vendors without giving cybercriminals vital information.